matveynikon/Stock_scraper.js/README.md

 # Stock_scraper.js
-This is a simple stock price scraper written in Node.js and puppeteer You can install puppeteer by using "npm i puppeteer"
+This is a simple stock price scraper written in Node.js and puppeteer.
+You can install puppeteer by using "npm i puppeteer"